-CFX's Operations, Maintenance and Administration ("OM&A") expenses for fiscal year 2019 increased 12.2% from fiscal year 2018 and ended the year 3.9% under budget.
-CFX came in under budget due primarily to the following reasons: 1) There were several roadway maintenance programs that came in under budget; 2) multiple departments had positions that were budgeted for but not filled; 3) due to a variety of reasons such as lower bank fees and less staff required, the operation of the plazas came in under budget.
+CFX's Operations, Maintenance and Administration ("OM&A") corresponding investments and more favorable interest rates expenses for fiscal year 2020 increased 4.0% from fiscal year for the first half of the fiscal year.
+2019 and ended the year 6.6% under budget.
+CFX came in under budget due primarily to the following reasons: 1) There Other operating revenue consists of various fees that are were several roadway maintenance programs that came in collected, such as statement fees, Pay by Plate fees and fees under budget; 2) multiple departments had positions that received for collecting revenue on behalf of other entities. were budgeted for but not filled for part of the year; 3) due to Other operating revenue increased by 19% between fiscal a variety of reasons such as lower bank fees and less staff years 2018 and 2019 and by another 19% between fiscal years required, the operation of the plazas came in under budget.
+2019 and 2020.
+In fiscal year 2016, CFX replaced its unpaid toll notice program, with a Pay by Plate initiative, assessing a new Transponder sales increased by 27% between fiscal years 2019 fee schedule on every transaction not paid in the lane.
+This new and 2020 due to a significant focus on branding and marketing fee schedule is beneficial to the customer and has resulted in E-PASS. a reduction of fees per transaction.
+CFX saw significant growth in customers choosing to post pay transactions, which is why Investment income increased by 51% between fiscal years there has been high growth the last 2 fiscal years.